K-D-Gallagher/CNN-pixel-classification/README.md

 # Example usage

-## Training a new model and predicting on data
+## Training a new model and pixel classifying data

 ``` shell script
 # Create a static library of augmented images